fermi-ad/grpc-name-service/README.md

 - Uses secure gRPC as the protocol for service-to-service communication
 - Uses PostgreSQL for storage
 - Uses OpenID Connect Role-based Access Control for authentication and authorization that can be integrated with Keycloak
-- Database schema version control and automated database deployments using Flyway
+- Database schema version control and automated database deployments
+- Provides health check and reflection services
+- One step instruction for deploying as a container

 ## Implementation